dannyvernals/check-charm-version/README.md

 1. Using terse option.

 Contrail charms use a 'Documentation as Code' methodology.
-Therefore features are often explained in the code itself, rather than maintained in separate documents.
+Therefore features are often explained in the code itself, rather than in separate documents.
 So it's useful to compare the code changes between charm versions for release management purposes.
 Any external configuration for charms are exposed in the 'config.yaml' file within the charms so the terse option filters the diff to only that file.
 ```